sarahbethfederman/michael-kehoe/content/blog/hello-world.md

 +++
 Hi everyone,

 I'm kick-starting another effort to regularly blog and update my site.
 A big thank you to [Sarah Federman](http://sarah.codes/) who put this site together.
-She's awesome and open to hire/freelance.
+She's awesome and open to hire in SF.